 Common use cases include soft play centers where you'd have the likes of "Toddler", "Child", and "Adult".
-It's also often used in entertainment establishments and places which offer a discount to careers or pensioners.

-π If you don't plan to charge your customers with BookingNinja then you will not need to use Guest types; custom fields can collect all the information you need.
+๐ญ If you don't plan to charge your customers with BookingNinja then you will not need to use Guest types; custom fields can collect all the information you need!

-Creating Guest Types
+Step 1: Creating Guest Types

 Navigate to your settings page and click 'Guest Types' - tap the 'Create New Guest Type' button.